krobelus/git-branchstack/README.md

     |/
     * 2ec4d51 (origin/master) Initial commit

-By default, `git branchless` looks only at commits in the range `@{upstream}..HEAD`.
+By default, `git branchstack` looks only at commits in the range `@{upstream}..HEAD`.
 It ignores commits whose subject does not start with a topic tag.